Early College Credit Program

 - Students must apply to the post-secondary institution in the semester prior to the one in which the student plans to attend the post-secondary course.

-- Students must apply no later than March 1st for a course to be taken in the fall semester or October 1st for a course to be taken in the spring semester.
+- Students must apply no later than March 1st for a course to be taken in the fall & winter quarter or October 1st for a course to be taken in the spring quarter.

 How you benefit:

 - You take a college course at no cost.

 - If you successfully complete the course you may be granted high school and college credit.
 Check with your guidance counselor for your school districts policies.

 Materials required for application:

 - A Wisconsin's Private, Nonprofit Colleges and Universities(WAICU) Early College Credit Program and High School Special Agreement Form.

 - An official high school transcript through last completed high school semester.